PaperMC/paperd/readme.md

 `paperd` is strictly Unix / POSIX compatible.
 Windows is not supported.

+A 64 bit JDK is required to build `paperd` and a 64 bit JVM is required to use `paperd`.

 This project requires the [Rust](https://www.rust-lang.org/) toolchain. `paperd` is built on the latest release of Rust, currently version `1.36.0`.